Welcome to The Physician AI Handbook

 About This Handbook

-- Evidence-based guidance with citations from JAMA, NEJM, Lancet, Nature Medicine, BMJ
+- Primary literature from JAMA, NEJM, Lancet, Nature Medicine, BMJ, and specialty journals

 Book Structure: Your Roadmap